-[00:00:54.0] Jeffrey Rosen: Welcome.
-Thank you so much for joining, Richard Kreitner and Shari Rabin.
+[00:01:18.1] Jeffrey Rosen: Welcome.
+Thank you so much for joining Richard Kreitner and Shari Rabin.
 Shari, let's start with you.
 First of all, congratulations on your book.
 This is the first comprehensive history of American Jews in the South, and it's an invaluable book and contribution.
 You begin with the Constitution of the Carolinas, which were written by John Locke, of all people.
 They included a degree of civil equality for non-Christians, including Jews, and this prompted some Jewish migration to the South in the 17th century.
 Tell us about the Constitution of the Carolinas and that first wave of Jewish migration to the South.

-[00:01:39.3] Shari Rabin: Yeah, thank you so much for having me.
+[00:02:04.2] Shari Rabin: Yeah, thank you so much for having me.
 I'm excited for this conversation.
-So yeah, The Fundamental Constitutions of Carolina are a fascinating document written in 1669 before the colony's really established.
-It's sort of a blueprint for what the colony's going to look like, and it offers freedom of worship to, the exact line is, "Jews, heathens, and other dissenters from the purity of the Christian religion," which of course is the Church of England, which is going to be the official church of the colony.
-And of course, this toleration is being extended, explicitly, in the hopes that it will encourage people to eventually come over to the Church of England.
-But it's a form of toleration, nonetheless, that's notable in this period.
-Only around 15 years earlier, had Jews tacitly been allowed to come back into England itself, after being expelled in 1290.
-And of course, in other places in the Americas under Spanish and Portuguese rule and French rule, Jews as Jews, were not allowed to settle at all.
+So yeah, the Fundamental Constitutions of Carolina are a fascinating document written in 1669 before the colonies really established.
+It's sort of a blueprint for what the colony is going to look like, and it offers freedom of worship to the exact line is Jews, heathens, and other dissenters from the purity of the Christian religion, which, of course, is the Church of England, which is going to be the official church of the colony.
+And, you know, of course, this toleration is being extended explicitly in the hopes that it will encourage people to eventually come over to the Church of England, but it's a form of toleration nonetheless that's notable in this period.
+Only, you know, around 15 years earlier had Jews sort of tacitly been allowed to come back into England itself after being expelled in 1290.
+And, of course, in other places in the Americas under Spanish and Portuguese rule and French rule, Jews as Jews were not allowed to settle at all.
 So it's a remarkable document in imagining a Jewish presence in this colony before it's even established.
+And we do start to see Jewish settlers in Carolina in the 1690s.

-[00:02:51.9] Shari Rabin: And we do start to see Jewish settlers in Carolina in the 1690s, they start to pop up in the records.
-And it's a gradual arrival into the 18th century.
+[00:03:22.7] Shari Rabin: They start to pop up in the records, and it's a gradual arrival into the 18th century.
 The community is large enough to support a congregation by 1749.
-There's also an early, and very different, and also interesting, migration into Savannah, a group migration of Jews in 1733.
-So those are the earliest migrations.
-It's mostly Spanish and Portuguese Jews whose families had fled Spanish or Portuguese rule, or who had harbored secret Jewish identities under Spanish and Portuguese rule for some amount of time.
-And of course, they were in search of a comfortable place to settle, a place where they could make their fortunes.
+There's also an early and very different and also interesting migration into Savannah, a group migration of Jews in 1733.
+So those are sort of the earliest migrations.
+It's mostly Spanish and Portuguese Jews whose families had fled Spanish or Portuguese rule or who had, you know, harbored secret Jewish identities under Spanish and Portuguese rule for a firm amount of time.
+And, of course, they were in search of a comfortable place to settle, a place where they could, you know, make their fortunes.

-[00:03:43.7] Jeffrey Rosen: Thank you so much for that and introducing that remarkable story.
-Richard Kreitner, what can you tell us about the initial wave of Jewish immigration to the North, and maybe introduce us to what was going on in Philadelphia and Pennsylvania?
-There's the famous letter from Jonas Phillips to George Washington during the Constitutional Convention, where he objects to a provision that would have required swearing allegiance to the divine truth of the New Testament, and invokes freedom of conscience.
-Washington, of course, has a series of responses to the Jews, both of Newport, of the South.
-But what led Jews to come to the North and what was their legal status at the time of the founding?
+[00:04:08.7] Jeffrey Rosen: Thank you so much for that and introducing that remarkable story.
+Richard Kreitner, what can you tell us about the initial wave of Jewish immigration to the North and maybe introduce us to what was going on in Philadelphia and Pennsylvania?
+There's the famous letter from Jonas Phillips to George Washington during the Constitutional Convention where he objects to a provision that would have required swearing allegiance to the divine truth of the New Testament and invokes freedom of conscience.
+Washington, of course, has a series of responses to the Jews both of Newport of the South, but what led Jews to come to the North and what was their legal status at the time of the founding?